cityofaustin/atd-data-lake/docs/intro_function.md

 * What is the relationship between micro-mobility and transit?
 Do people choose to use scooters instead of transit?
 Or do scooters facilitate getting to/going from transit stops?
 * What does a "tourist" trip trajectory look like vs. a "commuter" trip?

-Efforts for establishing a data sharing agreement with a dockless mobility provider are currently being pursued and evaluated.
+Efforts for establishing a data sharing agreement with a dockless mobility provider have been pursued and evaluated.
+Project team members at City of Austin and The University of Texas at Austin express gratitude to Spin for their efforts in establishing a Data Sharing Agreement and sharing non personally identifiable information data with UT researchers.

 ## Citations
 [1] https://www.ietf.org/rfc/rfc4627.txt